Carequality/CEQSubscription/fsh/ig-data/input/pagecontent/4_Scenarios.md

 ### Scenario 1

 - Jerry is a 68-year-old male in the mid-Atlantic with asthma and Type 2 Diabetes.
-He is a member of a patient-centered medical home, and required EMS assistance for severe dehydration, fever, and coughing.
+He is a member of a patient-centered medical home.
+He recently became ill, and required EMS assistance and transport to the hospital where he was diagnosed with a community acquired pneumonia with severe dehydration, fever, and coughing.

 #### Assumptions:

 1. Authentication and Authorization conducted as per Carequality Implementation Guide.
-2. PCP either has knowledge of or PCP EMR does query by demographics to determine Hospital PatientID.
+2. PCP either has knowledge of or PCP EHR does query by demographics to determine Hospital PatientID.
 3. PCP/Care Coordinator is the Notification Recipient.
 4. Subscription, when created, knows Patient, PCP, Care Coordinator, etc.
 5. Consent has been captured (if needed).